SSWConsulting/SSW.Rules.Content/rules/conduct-a-test-please/rule.md

 :::
 :::
 ::: good
-Figure: Good Example - This is how to reply failed to a "test please" email
+Figure: Good Example - Sometimes it's good to soften the blow with some humour when you have to fail a "test please" email
 :::

 **Note:** If the test to be performed is quick and the tester is available on the spot, consider using a "[checked by](/do-you-know-when-to-do-use-checked-by-xxx)" style instead to save some time.